branchguy/raid-dell/README.md

 The goal for this project is to have an actually safe storage for my photos and videos that aren't in the cloud.
 I'm aiming for the 3-2-1 storage solution motto ultimately.

 ### Notes 12/18/2022
 > Found web [file broswer](https://filebrowser.org/) that is sleek and opensource with authentication json and can upload and download.
 Got it setup and working in a [service file](https://linuxhandbook.com/create-systemd-services/).
 Setup a user and proper proxmox permissions for the shared storage with [Bind Mount Points](https://pve.proxmox.com/wiki/Linux_Container#_bind_mount_points) and [some UID/GID permissions](https://www.reddit.com/r/homelab/comments/6p3xdw/comment/dkncmrc/).
-[Named](https://namingschemes.com/Trees) it the Oak1.
-Need to fix an issue with FileBrowser not having perms to make directories.
+[Named](https://namingschemes.com/Trees) it the Oak1. ~~Need to fix an issue with FileBrowser not having perms to make directories.~~

+> Fixed the perm issue and decided to offer a [JellyFin](https://jellyfin.org/) service to stream home videos and music.

 ### Notes 12/17/2022
 > So I tried to update the BIOS on the Dell T320.
 Just had make sure to include the correct efi file (v2.9.0 from v2.1.0) on a usbstick and it worked like a charm.
 Then I made the RAID 10 with all four 500GB drives I had.